|

 cowboy cookies in a bowl, overhead

 Cowboy cookies have something for everyone!
 Every bite is chock-full of flavor and texture, with peanut butter, chocolate chips, oats, and nuts.
 I use a combination of milk chocolate chips and semisweet chocolate chips, but chunks or white chocolate chips are excellent as well.
-You can’t go wrong with this yummy cookies!
+You can’t go wrong with these incredible cookies!

-Cowboy cookies are typically huge, with as much as 1/4 cup of dough for each cookie.
-I make these with a 1 1/2 tablespoon scoop for each cookie, which makes about 5 dozen.
+The cookies are typically huge, with as much as 1/4 cup of dough for each cookie.
+I make them relatively small, with a 1 1/2 tablespoon scoop for each cookie.
+This gives me about 5 dozen.
 Feel free to make them smaller or larger.

 Why are the cookies called cowboy cookies?

-Cowboy cookies might have been eaten by cowboys on the trail, but nobody really knows how they got their whimsical name.
+Cowboy cookies might have been eaten by cowboys on the trail, but nobody really knows how they got their whimsical name—maybe the name was meant to appeal to kids.
 With nuts, oats, chocolate chips, and optional coconut, they offer a good amount of protein and lots of fiber.

 What You’ll Like About This Recipe